jasperanders/v3.jasperanders.xyz/app/content/projects/oForest.md

 tags: ["DevOps", "CI/CD", "Kubernetes", "Docker", "GitLab" ]
 ---

-The Kalsruher Institute of Technology (KIT, my university) runs a [lab](https://www.kd2lab.kit.edu/) where researchers can conduct  experiments for economic research.
-In the past, these experiments were created using the Python library [oTree](https://otree.org), a python library, and put onto a server using basic `ftp`.
+The Karlsruhe Institute of Technology (KIT, my university) runs a [lab](https://www.kd2lab.kit.edu/) where researchers can conduct  experiments for economic research.
+In the past, these experiments were created using the Python library [oTree](https://otree.org), and put onto a server using basic `ftp`.
 Experiments were running concurrently and were started and stopped manually by multiple, untrained users.
 This led to numerous errors and created constant fear of data loss - a situation that could not be sustained, and a perfect reason to get myself familiar with DevOps.
 My goal was to create a more user-friendly setup for these experiments.

 Using my results, the deployment of new experiments follows a simple user story: